syncfusion-content/java-file-format-docs/java-file-formats/word-library/conversion.md

 ## Working with Document Conversions

-The Essential DocIO converts documents from one format to another format.
+The Essential<sup style="font-size:70%">&reg;</sup> DocIO converts documents from one format to another format.
 Each file format document can be categorized as flow layout document.

 **Flow layout document**